taboola/taboola-android-js/TaboolaJsReference.md

 ### `public void registerWebView(WebView webView, OnRenderListener onRenderListener)`

-Registers `WebView` within Taboola JS SDK. `android.webkit.JavascriptInterface` with the name declared as `TaboolaJs.INJECTED_OBJECT_NAME` will be injected into given `WebView`
+Registers `WebView` within Taboola JS SDK.
+WebView must be registered before the page is (re)loaded.`android.webkit.JavascriptInterface` with the name declared as `TaboolaJs.INJECTED_OBJECT_NAME` will be injected into given `WebView`

 Note: When `WebView` is no longer needed it must be unregistered to avoid leaks